 The old man chuckled.
 “Very well, but I’m curious, did you find out why the prince needed your help at all?”

-The young boy looked startled for a second, his feline ears flinching, that was already one question he did not know the answer of, he could only guess.
+The young boy looked startled for a second, his feline ears flinching, that was already one question he did not know the answer to, he could only guess.
 “No. Like I said, I was busy doing this.
 I’ll meet him after we are done.”

 The boy shifted nervously in his chair, “No. Of course, I haven’t, your challenge had me too busy.”
 He was rather upset, these weren’t the questions he had been preparing for.